indico/indico-user-docs/user_guide/calendar_import.md

 # Import into Calendaring Tools

-On the event display view, click on the calendar icon at he top left of the page.
+On the event display view, click on the calendar icon at the top left of the page.

 On the window that appears, you can download a file that you can open with your calendaring tools.